TheDaemoness/IceAndShadow3/src/main/scala/mod/iceandshadow3/forge/handlers/README.md

 These handlers are also not subject to the same restrictions as BEventBait handlers.

-Note that some mod-content-specific functionality does show up in here.
+Note that some mod-content-specific functionality may show up here, but should only be temporarily here as the stuff in `basics` gets improved.
-This is permissible, although objects obtained from events should ideally be wrapped ASAP.